Layla-P/CodingClinic/content/workshops/c-sharp-ws-4.md

 //write you if/else statement here
 ```

 You may have noticed the line above starting with two slashes.
 This is a comment.
-Comments allow you to make notes in your code that are ignored by your computer.
+Comments allow you to make notes in your code that is ignored by the computer.
 There are two types:

 * Single line comments (denoted with //)